 I have a love affair with chickpeas and especially chickpea flour.
 It’s so versatile I use it for sauces, to thicken a soup, fritters, and even in savory muffins.
 It’s actually used in Europe as a traditional flatbread as it picks up the taste from the fillings and toppings that you use.

-I try to ferment almost anything–most vegetables, fruits, grain, and bean products whatever will create healthy flora for our gut biome and make it easier to absorb is a bonus to help digest the food that I eat.
+I try to ferment almost anything–most vegetables, fruits, grain, and bean products whatever will create healthy flora for our gut biome and make it easier to absorb is a bonus to help digest the food that we eat.

 Play around with seasonal toppings and fillings.
 For summertime, try avocado, rocket, hummus & fresh greens.
 For wintery warming, load it up with lightly sauteed greens, chopped roasted vegetables, refried beans, herbs, and spices.
 Virtually anything that you have in the fridge that you want to re-use, just warm it up with some different herbs and spices to create a whole new taste sensation.

 - 1 cup water